MaxThFe/reproduction_group_51/README.md

 As we can see, the shapes of the scaled mean after our PCA are similar across all three datasets.
 They are also similar in terms of density.
 For the standard deviation, we see great similarity for the Cifar-10 and Cifar-100 datasets.
 Both the shape and density match up for these datasets.
 The SVHN dataset does however differ in the graph.
 It has a distinctly different shape, not following the right-tailed distribution of both Cifar variants.

 #### Discriminant representation
 We have also looked at discriminant representation.
 In order to do this, we have taken the pretrained vgg16 and resnet-50 and applied transfer learning on them.
 We then used these on our 3 datasets: SVHN, Cifar-10 and Cifar-100.
-In total, we get 6 models to compare.
-We then compare the histograms for the latent representations.
+In total, we get 6 latent representations to compare.
+We then compare the mean and standard deviation for the latent representations.
 The results of this can be found below:

 <center>
 <table style='text-align:center;'>